 The Department of Justice has a strong policy of deferring to state determinations regarding the seriousness and method of prosecuting crimes.
-The Department "refuses to bring a federal prosecution following a state prosecution except when necessary to advance compelling interests of federal law enforcement."
+The Department "refus[es] to bring a federal prosecution following a state prosecution except when necessary to advance compelling interests of federal law enforcement."
 Rinaldi v.
-United States, 434 U.S. 22, 28 (1977); see also U.S. Attorney's Manual § 9-2-031 ("precluding) the initiation or continuation of a federal prosecution, following a prior state ... prosecution based on substantially the same act(s) or transaction(s)," unless various substantive and procedural prerequisites are met).5 One of these requirements prohibits federal prosecution following a state trial unless there remain "substantial federal interest[s]" "demonstrably unvindicated" by the state proceedings.
-See U.S. Attorney's Manual § 9-2-031.
+United States, 434 U.S. 22, 28 (1977); see also U.S. Attorney's Manual § 9-2.031 ("preclud[ing] the initiation or continuation of a federal prosecution, following a prior state ... prosecution based on substantially the same act(s) or transaction(s)," unless various substantive and procedural prerequisites are met).5 Attorney's Manual accordingly prohibits federal prosecution following a state trial unless there "substantial federal interest[s]" remain "demonstrably unvindicated" hv the state proceedings.
+See U.S. Attorney's Manual § 9-2.031.
 That requirement cannot be met here.